Komal-Dhamange/E-Commerce-SQL-Project/README.md

 | 101 | iPhone 14     | 70000 |
 | 102 | Samsung S23   | 65000 |
 | 103 | Dell Inspiron | 55000 |

+## Conclusion

+This project successfully demonstrates the design and implementation of an E-Commerce Database using SQL.
+The database manages users, products, categories, orders, addresses, and payments efficiently.
+Various SQL queries such as SELECT, JOIN, COUNT, SUM, and filtering operations were performed to retrieve meaningful information from the database.

+## Technologies Used

+- SQL
+- MySQL

+## Author

+Komal Dhamange